 - Development of building details

-- Thermal bridge modelling (if required)
+- Thermal bridge modelling (when required) and advice on reducing bridging.

 What is Passive House design